 With regret all our London workshops and training course have been postponed due to our lead teacher being seriously injured in a car accident in April.

-We will resume later in 2018 when she has recovered.
+We will resume when she has recovered.

 Have you looked at the Which Homeopathy Course web site?